HazyResearch/bootleg/tutorials/advanced_training_tutorial.md

 We use evaluation slices to understand the performance of Bootleg on important subsets of the dataset.
 To use evaluation slices, alias-entity pairs are labelled as belonging to specific slices in the `slices` key of the dataset.

 In the Wikipedia data in this tutorial, we provide three "slices" of the dev dataset in addition to the "final_loss" (all examples) slice.
-For each of these three slices, the gold entity is not the most popular candidate for the alias.
-This also filters trivial examples where there is only a single candidate for an alias.
+For each of these three slices, the alias being scored must have more than one candidate.
+This filters trivial examples all models get correct.
-- `not_most_popular_toes`: The gold entity does not occur in the training dataset.
+- `unif_NS_TS`: The gold entity does not occur in the training dataset.
-- `not_most_popular_tail`: The gold entity occurs globally 10 or fewer times in the training dataset.
+- `unif_NS_TL`: The gold entity occurs globally 10 or fewer times in the training dataset.
-- `not_most_popular_torso`: The gold entity occurs globally between 11-1000 times in the training dataset.
+- `unif_NS_TO`: The gold entity occurs globally between 11-1000 times in the training dataset.

 To use the slices for evaluation, they must also be specified in the `eval_slices` section of the `run_config` (see the [Wikipedia config](../configs/wiki_config.json) as an example).